upperr/DLSM/README.md

 # A Deep Latent Space Model for Graph Representation Learning

-This is the code of our work "A Deep Latent Space Model for Graph Representation Learning"
+This is the source code of our work "A Deep Latent Space Model for Graph Representation Learning"

 ## Abstract